jocelyn-boyd/AzureOverall/README.md

 ## Currently Working on
 - Refactor the dietary labels and method in the Detail Screen.
 - Implement SafariServices which allows web views in app.
-When the "Cooking Instructions" button is pressed in the detail screen, it will navigate to the recipe on line.
+When the "Cooking Instructions" button is pressed in the Detail Screen, it will navigate to the recipe online.
 - Add summary of the dish to the Detail Screen.
 - Persist bookmarked recipes and populating the items in the BookmarkedItems Screen.